Hotel California (album): Commercial performance

 The album first entered the US Billboard 200 at number four, reaching number one in its fourth week in January 1977.
 It topped the chart for eight weeks (non-consecutively), and it was certified platinum by the Recording Industry Association of America (RIAA) in a week of release.
 In its first year of release it sold nearly 6 million copies in the United States, and by July 1978 it has sold 9.5 million copies worldwide (7 million in the US and 2.5 million elsewhere internationally).
 On March 20, 2001, the album was certified 16× platinum by the Recording Industry Association of America, denoting shipment of 16 million in the United States, and had sold over 17 million copies in the US by 2013.
-Worldwide the album has sold 32 million copies.
-On August 20, 2018, the album was certified 26× platinum by the RIAA for 26 million units consumed in the United States under the new system that tallies album and digital track sales as well as streams.
+Worldwide the album has sold over 42 million units.
+On January 22, 2026, the album was certified 28× platinum by the RIAA for 28 million units consumed in the United States under the new system that tallies album and digital track sales as well as streams.

 The album produced two number one hit singles on the US Billboard Hot 100: "New Kid in Town", on February 26, 1977, and "Hotel California" on May 7, 1977.